-The current gold standard for detection and also quantification of functional NAbs in blood samples are virus neutralization tests.
+The current gold standard for detection and also quantification of functional NAbs in blood samples are virus neutralisation tests (Okba et al., n.d.).
 Several variants of the neutralisation test have been developed in the past: In the Plaque Reduction Neutralisation Test (PRNT), the virus plaques are counted and compared with the initial concentration of the virus to determine the percentage reduction in total viral infectivity.
-In this way, PRNT endpoint titers can be calculated for each serum sample at each selected percentage reduction of viral activity (typically 50% or 90%).
-A disadvantage of PRNT is that it is labour-intensive and not easily adaptable for high throughput, which makes it difficult to use for large-scale surveillance and vaccine trials.
+In this way, PRNT endpoint titres can be calculated for each serum sample at each selected percentage reduction of viral activity (typically 50 % or 90 %).
+A disadvantage of PRNT is that it is labour-intensive and not easily adaptable for high throughput, which makes it difficult to use for large-scale surveillance and vaccine trials (Grigorov et al., 2011).
 The micro-NT is another variation whose informative value corresponds to the results of the PRNT90, but which is more suitable for the processing of large sample quantities due to the reduced amount of work needed.
-In this assay, the individual plaques are not counted, but the absolute virus growth in any well is measured.
+In this assay, the individual plagues are not counted, but the absolute virus growth in any well is measured.

-However, all virus neutralisation tests depend on work with infectious viruses and can therefore only be performed for SARS-CoV-2 in a BSL3 laboratory environment, which greatly limits the number of laboratories that can perform them [9, 10].
-Previously published pseudovirus-based NTs can be performed under BSL2 conditions, but also require the cultivation of infectious virus particles in cell cultures.
-There is therefore no significant time advantage compared to classical NTs [11, 12].
-Other published alternatives include the use of the genetically modified fluorescent SARS-CoV-2 virus, which slightly reduces the time required to perform neutralization tests, but still requires the use of BSL3 facilities [13].
+However, all virus neutralisation tests depend on work with infectious viruses and for SARS-CoV-2 can therefore only be performed in a BSL3 laboratory environment, which greatly limits the number of laboratories that can perform them (GeurtsvanKessel et al., 2020; Hoehl and Ciesek, 2020).
+Previously published SARS-CoV-2 pseudovirus-based NTs can be performed under BSL2 conditions, but also require the cultivation of infectious virus particles in cell cultures.
+There is therefore no significant time advantage compared to classical NTs (Nie et al., 2020; Yang et al., 2020).
+Other published alternatives include the use of the genetically modified fluorescent SARS-CoV-2 virus, which slightly reduces the time required to perform neutralisation tests, but still requires the use of BSL3 facilities (Muruato et al., 2020).

 Given the current scale and pace of the pandemic, diagnostic laboratories everywhere are already finding it difficult to provide timely test results.
-As the demand for NAbs titers is expected to increase in the future, it is important to find faster, more scalable and automated high-throughput alternatives to traditional NT.
+As the demand for NAbs titres is expected to increase in the future, it is important to find faster, more scalable and automated high-throughput alternatives to traditional NT.

-In this study we investigated two commercially available surrogate enzyme immunosorbent assays (sELISA) for the specific detection of SARS-CoV-2 NAbs in human blood samples: The SARS-CoV-2 Neutralizing Antibodies Detection Kit (AdipoGen Life Sciences, Liestal, Switzerland) and the cPass[TM] SARS-CoV-2 Neutralization Antibody Detection Kit (GenScript Biotech, NJ, USA).
+In this study we investigated two commercially available surrogate enzyme immunosorbent assays (sELISA) for the specific detection of SARS-CoV-2 NAbs in human blood samples: The SARS-CoV-2 Neutralising Antibodies Detection Kit (AdipoGen Life Sciences, Liestal, Switzerland) and the cPass TM SARS-CoV-2 Neutralisation Antibody Detection Kit (GenScript Biotech, NJ, USA).

-We tested both kits side by side and in direct comparison with a micro-NT to determine both sensitivity and specificity of the two sELISAs and to test their potential as an alternative to conventional NT.
+We tested both kits side by side and in direct comparison with the micro-NT to determine both sensitivity and specificity of the two sELI-SAs and to test their potential as an alternative to conventional NT.

-Material and Methods
+2. Material and methods